 OVERVIEW Casa della Pineta

 The apartment lies on the ground floor of a small cottage on the estate.
 It is a very friendly and sunny house, and nearly all the rooms have french windows opening up onto the garden.
 The outdoor spaces are nicely furnished and comfortable.
 From the kitchen, french windows open onto a pergola covered in jasmin.
-The living room gives onto a comfortable furnished portico.
-Each of the two bedrooms has its own bathroom.
+The two double bedrooms give onto a tastefully decorated outdoor living room.

 The caretaker and his wife live in the upper floor of the cottage.